marcelm/cutadapt/README.md

 Installation
 ------------

+The easiest way to install cutadapt is via the `pip` command if that is available on your system:

+    pip install --user cutadapt

+This installs the cutadapt binary into `$HOME/.local/bin`.
+Make sure that this directory is on your `$PATH`.

-Replace "python" with "python3" in the following lines to install the Python 3 version.
+If you have already downloaded and unpacked the `.tar.gz` file, then installation is done like this (replace "python" with "python3" to install the Python 3 version):

-    python setup.py build
-    python setup.py install
+    python setup.py install --user

-If you get an error about a missing "Python.h" file, then make sure that the python-dev package is installed (or python3-dev for Python 3).
+If you get an error about a missing `Python.h` file, then make sure that the `python-dev` package is installed (or `python3-dev` for Python 3).

 Use without installation